 Crockpot Moroccan Lentil and Chickpea Soup

-Not only does this recipe from Half Baked Harvest also require little prep, but it also ensures that you'll get a hearty dish that's still healthy.
-Tieghan Gerard mixes green lentils, fresh ginger, chickpeas, red bell pepper, and spices together in a crockpot and then waits as the flavors come together over the course of a few hours.
-"I then topped the soup off with a spoonful of whipped goat cheese, lots of fresh cilantro, mint and lemon juice, plus toasted almonds and pistachios," she notes.
+This healthy, hearty soup from Half Baked Harvest requires just 15 minutes prep time.
+Chef and cookbook author, Tieghan Gerard, mixes green lentils, fresh ginger, chickpeas, red bell pepper, and traditional Moroccan spices together in a crockpot, and waits as the flavors come together over the course of six hours.
+Once done, the keto-approved soup is topped with, "a spoonful of whipped goat cheese, lots of fresh cilantro, mint and lemon juice, plus toasted almonds and pistachios," she notes.

-Keep in mind: "If the whipped goat cheese is feeling a little fancy for you (it's just goat cheese beaten together with a little Greek yogurt until creamy), just top the soup with crumbled goat cheese or Greek yogurt," Gerard says.
+"If the whipped goat cheese is feeling a little fancy for you (it's just goat cheese beaten together with a little Greek yogurt until creamy), just top the soup with crumbled goat cheese or Greek yogurt," Gerard adds.